mcneel/compute.rhino3d/docs/deploy.md

 4. Check the checkbox next to Rhino 6 and Rhino 7 and the checkbox signaling you agree to pay.
 5. Click _Save_, and enter payment information when prompted for your new team.
 6. Once the payment information is saved and core-hour billing is enabled, click _Action_ -> _Get Auth Token_.
 7. We'll pass this token to the bootstrap script in the next step to set the `RHINO_TOKEN` environment variable on the virtual machine.
-For now, just
+Just leave the page open for now.

 ⚠️ _**WARNING:** This token allows anyone with it to charge your team at will.
 Do **NOT** share this token with anyone._